EvaB5050/Diabetes-Prediction-Analysis/README.md

 As of January 2022, it is estimated that approximately 10% of the world's adult population has diabetes.
 The prevalence of diabetes has been increasing globally and varies by region.

 [Diabetes Predictor page](https://diabetes-prediction-analysis-2023.streamlit.app/)

+## Explanation of the data parameters

+HbA1c, or hemoglobin A1c, is a blood test that provides information about a person's average blood sugar levels over the past two to three months.
+It measures the percentage of hemoglobin (a protein in red blood cells) that is bound to glucose.
+The test is commonly used to assess long-term blood sugar control in individuals with diabetes.
+A higher HbA1c level indicates poorer blood sugar control and an increased risk of diabetes-related complications.
+The target HbA1c level varies for individuals, and healthcare providers use the results to adjust treatment plans and monitor the effectiveness of diabetes management